godot-rust/book/src/toolchain/godot-version.md

 You can do this by configuring Cargo to set `GODOT4_BIN` to a relative path for you, in `.cargo/config.toml`.

 In the root of your Rust project, create `.cargo/config.toml` with the example content shown below, modifying the editor path as needed to find your binary.
-The path you set will be resolved relative to the location of the `.cargo` directory.
+The path you set will be resolved relatively to the location of the `.cargo` directory.

 ```toml
 [env]